 Whitney Robinson, PhD, MSPH, is a member of the department’s Division of Women's Community and Population Health.
 Dr. Robinson is an epidemiologist whose research focuses on racial disparities in gynecologic conditions.
-Her research focuses on health disparities and everyday challenges (such as poverty during childhood, limited healthcare options, other ways that structural racism plays out in people's lives) and how they contribute to people's hardships dealing with conditions like fibroids, very heavy uterine bleeding and other chronic health care issues.
+Her research focuses on the way that everyday challenges (such as poverty during childhood, limited health care options, other ways that structural racism plays out in people's lives) contribute to people's hardships dealing with conditions like fibroids, very heavy uterine bleeding and other chronic health care issues.
 In addition, Dr. Robinson explains simple strategies for understanding causes of gender, racial/ethnic, socioeconomic and other kinds of group differences in health